APIv4 Usage¶

 table).

 Action: The "verb" of the API.
-The list of available actions varies for each entity, but in general, most entities support read/write actions get
+The list of available actions varies for each entity, but most support

 , update